jeffkdev/sokol-zig-examples/README.md

 # Branch cimgui_186_update issue
 Tracks issue where translate-c is converting ImGuiWindow to an opaque type.
+This is becuase imgui 1.80+ is using bitfields which Zig currently can't translate

 To test:
 ```
 git clone